 Simple English definitions for legal terms

-Read a random definition: pretermitted child
+Read a random definition: express active trust

 A fact question is a question that has not been answered by the law and involves a dispute that needs to be resolved by a jury or judge.
 It is a question that can be answered by demonstrating evidence, rather than just an opinion.
 For example, whether someone is guilty of a crime or if a contractor has delayed construction unreasonably are fact questions.